DrGrieggs/TemperatureConverterTemplate/README.md

 ### Prerequisites
 - Java JDK 11 or higher installed on your computer
 - Git installed on your computer
-- A code editor or IDE (We recommend IntelliJ IDEA or VS Code)
+- A code editor or IDE (I recommend VS Code)

 ### Setup Instructions
 1. Accept the GitHub Classroom assignment link (provided by your instructor)